 Fees are collected at the start of each school year (or upon registration for new students.)
 An up-to-date fee list can be found on the district website.
-This fee may be waived for students who qualify for free/reduced meals.
-This fee is due annually.
+Fees may be waived for students who qualify for free/reduced meals.
+Fees are due annually.

-- There may be additional fees associated with field trips. - An additional fee may be assessed if a student damages or destroys personal or school property. - Fees may be paid online at payschoolscentral materials.
-These accounts are confidential and should not be shared with other students.
+- There may be additional fees associated with field trips. - An additional fee may be assessed if a student damages or destroys personal or school property. - Fees may be paid online at payschoolscentral are confidential and should not be shared with other students.
 Contact your child's classroom teacher or building principal in cases of lost user accounts and passwords.